[

 If enrolled, you are required to submit a monthly remediation plan detailing the root cause and recovery actions.
 Penalties for non-compliance are calculated monthly based on the number of disputes and fraudulent transactions.

 To opt out, your company must stay below the thresholds for one month.
-If your company is in the program for more than 12 months, you risk losing the ability to accept Visa payments.

 VAMP

-On April 1, 2025, Visa enhanced the program.
-VAMP aims to create more seamless controls and processes for acquirers and merchants to prevent fraud, avoid enumeration attacks, and effectively manage disputes, contributing to a more secure environment.
+On April 1, 2025, Visa enhanced the VAMP program to create more seamless controls and processes for acquirers and merchants.
+These enhancements aim to prevent fraud, avoid enumeration attacks, and effectively manage disputes, contributing to a more secure environment.
+The updated program introduces transaction-based metrics the VAMP Ratio and VAMP Enumeration Ratio.

 VAMP Ratio